 An ancient grain, but a relative newcomer to modern baking, Spelt is becoming increasingly popular and makes a really delicious loaf of bread, not to mention cakes and biscuits!
-It also has a lower gluten content than many of the more modern wheat flours.

 An ancient grain Spelt is one of the oldest of cultivated grains preceded only by Emmer and Einkorn.
 Mentioned in the book of Exodus, Spelt has been cultivated for 5,000 years.